mpounsett/no-response-issue/no-response-issue.md

 ### Is The Server Configured For The Zone?

-F> Verify the server is configured for the zone:
+Verify the server is configured for the zone:

+{align=left}
 F> ~~~~
 F> dig +noedns +noad +norec soa $zone @$server
 F>